Gatoware-6310/tiny-retry/README.md

-# tiny-retry
+# tiny-retry v0.2.0

-`tiny-retry` is a tiny package for retrying (synchronous) Python functions when they raise predictable exceptions.
-It keeps things focused on the common use-case of running a function, catching the error, waiting briefly, and retrying without needing a full decorator or external dependency.
+`tiny-retry` is a tiny package for retrying (synchronous) Python functions when they raise exceptions, designed to keep things light and simple.

 ## Installation